falk-werner/pfc-dockerbuild/README.md

 ## Prerequisites

 Make sure that docker and make are installed on the host system.
-Tho install docker, please refer to the instructions depending on your host system, e.g for Ubuntu use [https://docs.docker.com/install/linux/docker-ce/ubuntu/](https://docs.docker.com/install/linux/docker-ce/ubuntu/).
+To install docker, please refer to the instructions depending on your host system, e.g for Ubuntu use [https://docs.docker.com/install/linux/docker-ce/ubuntu/](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

 To install make, you can use apt: